 Designers, Not Just Coders

-It is imperative to have engineers on the team who can think critically about creating a product and not just be able to write code that fulfills the given requirements.
+It is imperative for an outsourced product development workforce to have engineers on the team who can think critically about creating a product and not just be able to write code that fulfills the given requirements.

 Designing a product requires much more effort.
 It necessitates taking into account architectural needs, deployment strategies, design flexibility, performance improvements over time as the customer base increases, international considerations, hosting solutions (such as cloud and local hosting), multi-tenancy designs principles for security and configurability, management tools for administrators to utilize for automation of continuous integration and deployments, and providing support services.

-Thus, an OPD provider with these capabilities will have a distinct edge over its competitors.
+Thus, an outsourced product development provider with these capabilities will have a distinct edge over its competitors.
 Additionally, they should be able to plan for potential future issues such as scalability problems due to increased demand, updating or refreshing user interface layouts for a modern look and feel, or developing new features according to customer feedback.